 You may consider that 'ease of use' is not a true software function, but as an objective it has to be resourced, designed, and maintained.
-I am not suggesting that core functionality is unimportant; indeed a piece of software that does not fulfill its intended role is of little use.
-Rather I believe ease of use is arguably one of the most important functions because of its effect on users and data.
+Now, I am not suggesting that core functionality is unimportant; indeed a piece of software that does not fulfill its intended role is of little use.
+I suggest that ease of use is arguably one of the most important functions because of its effect on users and data.

 Take two systems.
-The first is all singing, all dancing, and fully functional with all the data input and analysis you could ever want; but the downside is that the user interface is complicated, poorly designed, has no 'flow', inconsistent entry screens, fragmented menu systems, and so on (I'm sure everyone has experienced this type of system).
-The second system has the same key functions and analytical ability; but it's easy to navigate, all the screens work in the same way, the menus are arranged intuitively, prompts offer guidance through more in-depth areas, validation of data is clear, prompts ensure vital information isn't missed.
-It's obvious which system people would prefer to work with.
-But the plain truth is most people don't value the easier to use environment enough in order to change their systems. and systems designers don't generally value ease of use enough to change their design methodology.
-There seems to be a general attitude that if it's complicated it must be good, expensive yes, difficult to instruct yes, and if it's also difficult to use its generally seen as user 'attitude' that can be adjusted with a managerial kick up the rear!
+The first is all singing, all dancing, and fully functional with all the data input and analysis you could ever want; but the downside is that the user interface is complicated, poorly designed, has no 'flow', inconsistent entry screens, fragmented menu systems, and so on (I'm sure you have all experienced this type of system).
+The second system has the same key functions and analytical ability; but it's easy to navigate, all the screens work in the same way, the menus are arranged intuitively, prompts quide you through more in-depth areas, validation of data is clear, prompts ensure you don't miss vital information.
+Now, it's obvious which system you would you would prefer to work with.
+But the plain truth is most people don't value the easier to use environment enough in order to change their systems, and systems designers don't generally value ease of use enough to change their design methodology.
+There seems to be a general attitude that if it's complicated it must be good, expensive yes, difficult to instruct yes, and if it's also difficult to use its generally seen as user 'attitude' that can be adjusted with a managerial kick up the rear...